lingfenghsiang/Persistent-Memory-Study/README.md

 >> Run "python3 run.py".

 > Step 2.
-20 minutes and 16GB space on Intel Optane DC PMM.
+This step may test multiple prefetchers and each round takes 15 minutes and 16GB space on Intel Optane DC PMM.
 >> Reboot the machine
 >
->> Turn off the CPU prefetching in BIOS, including hardware prefetching, adjacent cacheline prefetching and LLC (last level cache) prefetching
+>> Turn off the CPU prefetcher in BIOS (hardware prefetching/adjacent cacheline prefetching/DCU streamer prefetching)
-(if available)
 >
 >> Set CPU in performance mode.
 [HOWTO](#set-cpu-in-performance-mode)
 >